 Important Note: Delta-v is a change in velocity.
 If you’re driving 40 mph and speed up to 80 mph, your delta-v is 40 mph.

-With rockets, Delta-v is how much speed a rocket achieves by burning its entire rocket fuel load.
+With rockets, Delta-v is all about how much speed a rocket can achieve by burning through its entire fuel load.

-If the asteroid was going to impact Earth in 365 days, the calculation would be the following:
+If the asteroid’s set to strike Earth in 365 days, our calculation goes like this:

 6,378,000 meters / (365 days x 24 hours x 60 minutes x 60 seconds) = 0.2 m/sec

-Now, we do the same calculation for the following impact windows of time:
+Let’s check out the same calculation for these other impact windows of time: